richardvenneman/appsignal-docs/source/support/known-issues.html.md

 No known fix available at this time.

-We're reverting the hardcoded DNS servers in future releases for our Ruby gem and Elixir package.
+We're reverting the hard-coded DNS servers in future releases for our Ruby gem and Elixir package.
 This won't fix the musl libc "ndots" bug, but we will provide a configuration option for the DNS servers if an application runs into this problem.
 This allows a local DNS server can be set manually if musl libc can't read the DNS configuration of the host.

 ### Workaround

-Allow outgoing DNS requests from within the private network for the machines that have AppSignal installed.
+The first workaround is to allow outgoing DNS requests from within the private network for the machines that have AppSignal installed.

-Revert back to an older AppSignal integration.
+If allowing outgoing DNS requests doesn't work, revert back to an older AppSignal integration.
 Recommended versions:

 - AppSignal for Ruby gem: 2.0.6.
 - AppSignal for Elixir package: 0.9.2.